 William S. ConsovoyPARTNER

-- Counsel for petitioner Abigail Fisher in Fisher v.
-University of Texas, a challenge to the university’s affirmative action policies that will be argued before the Supreme Court of the United States in 2012.
+- Successfully represented petitioner Abigail Fisher in Fisher v.
+University of Texas, a constitutional challenge to the university's race-based admission policies that was argued before the Supreme Court of the United States in 2012.

 - Counsel for the Florida Department of State in its federal lawsuit against the Department of Homeland Security (DHS) seeking access to the SAVE program.